 Insurance companies must comply with regulations regarding insurance forms, as many are considered to be critical documents.
 Critical documents that help obtain health insurance coverage or access to health care services can be required by state or federal law to be provided to the following people: qualified individuals, applicants, qualified employers, qualified employees, or enrollees.
 In most states, the top 15 languages spoken by the LEP populations of that state must be translated.

-Generally, it’s vital that insurance companies act in good faith at all times in regards to the insurance policies they write.
+Generally, it’s vital that insurance companies act in good faith at all times in regard to the insurance policies they write.
 Insurance policies are contracts.
 Insurance companies must do their best to uphold these contracts, including providing the necessary translation of medical insurance claims to guarantee patients’ access to healthcare coverage.